-Development Cost Forecast (MM\$) 2024 2025 2026 2027 2028 Remaining Total Total Proved 811 797 750 627 511 179 3,675 Total Proved & Probable 811 797 750 627 611 2,301 5,897
+Development Cost Forecast (MM\$) 2025 2026 2027 2028 2029 Remaining Total Total Proved 912 856 684 623 448 265 3,789 Total Proved & Probable 912 856 684 623 615 2,447 6,138

-Paramount expects that future development costs will be largely or entirely funded with cash from operating activities.
+See "Reserves - Supplemental Reserves Information Excluding Karr and Wapiti" for additional information respecting the undiscounted estimated future development costs deducted in the estimation of future net revenue, excluding the Karr and Wapiti properties which were sold on January 31, 2025.
+Paramount expects that the estimated future development costs, excluding those associated with the Karr and Wapiti properties, will be funded primarily with cash on hand and cash from operating activities.
 Depending on prevailing capital requirements and market conditions, Paramount may fund portions of the future development costs from borrowings under the Credit Facility, the proceeds of the sale of non-core assets or the proceeds of capital market transactions.
-Additional information concerning the Credit Facility and Paramount's costs of borrowing thereunder is included in the 2023 Financial Statements and MD&A.
+Additional information concerning the Credit Facility and Paramount's costs of borrowing thereunder is included in the 2024 Financial Statements and MD&A.